Windows 11 overview

 Widgets: Widgets are available on the Taskbar.
 It includes a personalized feed that could be weather, calendar, stock prices, news, and more:

-You can enable/disable this feature using the
+You can enable or disable this feature using the following policy:

 For information on the end-user experience, see Stay up to date with widgets.